-For example, you may have a requirement to validate some data as part of your process and you created a reusable script (e.g., TestScript) that includes a function for validating data (validateData).
-In your process definition, import "TestScript" and reference the function in the script source as illustrated below.
+For example, you might have a requirement to validate some data as part of your process.
+In this example, you might create a reusable script that includes a function for validating data (validateData), and call the script TestScript.
+Then, in your process definition, you can import TestScript and reference the function in the script source.

 Process Function Reference

 The Process Function Reference includes a tour of the Process Editor and descriptions and usage examples for each Activity type.
 To ensure a smooth process when building your process definitions, familiarize yourself with the functionality, techniques, and rules for using each Activity.
-For more information, refer to Process Reference (PM7x).
+For more information, refer to Process Reference for Policy Manager.

 Policy Manager Scripting API

-The Policy Manager Scripting API provides a series of interfaces and classes you can use to build process related scripts.
-You can access the documentation in either of the following locations:
+The Policy Manager Scripting API provides a series of interfaces and classes that you can use to build process-related scripts.
+You can access this API in the following locations:

-- On the Akana docs site: Policy Manager Scripting API
+- On the Akana Documentation Repository, choose the applicable version: Policy Manager Scripting API.

 Process Management Tools

-The Managing Processes topic includes an overview of all the tools in the Process Palette, and functions that apply to to the common process definitions in the Processes folder.
-See Managing Processes (PM7x).
+For an overview of all the tools in the Process Palette, and functions that apply to the common process definitions, see Managing Processes.

 Example: Adding a Script Activity to an operation